Mxblah/metzmatan/README.md

 Official Metzmatan's Mark system for Foundry VTT.

+## Tips

+Combat in Metzmatan's Mark makes heavy use of Foundry's Targeting feature to properly apply combatant defenses to attack rolls.
+Ensure you have the exactly one enemy targeted when making an attack in order to calculate the pierce/deflect/miss degree of success automatically!
+Modules that add hotkeys for targeting can help a lot with this; as of Foundry 12, [Easy Target](https://foundryvtt.com/packages/easy-target/) in Standard mode is a great module for this purpose.

 ## System Usage and Reference

 Useful reading if you plan on implementing macros or modules for this system.
 Also useful if you plan on contributing to this repo.